Royal Air Force Chaplains Branch: History

 The Reverend Harry Viener was invested as the first Chaplain-in-Chief on 11 October 1918 with the Chaplaincy branch officially established in December 1918.
-Reverend Viener had been a Naval Chaplain and was 'lent' to the Air Force by the Admiralty.
+Reverend Viener had been a Royal Naval Chaplain and was 'lent' to the Air Force by the Admiralty.
 A Chaplaincy school was established at Magdalene College, Cambridge University in November 1943 with the motto of 'Truth'.
 The Chaplaincy School was moved to Dowdeswell Court in Gloucestershire in February 1945.
 Thereafter it moved to Amport House in Hampshire in December 1961.
 In September 2016, the Ministry of Defence announced that Amport House would be put up for sale as part of a programme of defence estate rationalisation.
-A Better Defence Estate, published in November 2016, indicated that the Armed Forces Chaplaincy would close by 2020, which it subsequently did, to be relocated to Shrivenham, near Swindon.
+A Better Defence Estate, published in November 2016, indicated that the Armed Forces Chaplaincy Centre would close by 2020, which it subsequently did.

 Training

-RAF chaplains and candidates receive training at the Armed Forces Chaplaincy Centre, this was located at Amport House until 2020.
+RAF chaplains receive training on the Specialist Officers Initial Training Course (SOITC) at RAF College Cranwell in Lincolnshire.
+Both RAF chaplains and candidates receive training at the Armed Forces Chaplaincy Centre, the latter was located at Amport House until 2020.
+The Armed Forces Chaplaincy Centre was relocated to Beckett House, Shrivenham, near Swindon.
+In 2020 The Reverend (Group Captain) Geoffrey Withers KHC was the first RAF Chaplain appointed Principal, Armed Forces Chaplaincy Centre Shrivenham.

 Endorsing authorities

 To serve in the Chaplains Branch, chaplains and candidates must be endorsed by a religious body.
 RAF commissioned chaplains are accepted from the various Christian denominations.
 The British military forces are also served by "tri-service chaplains" from other world faiths, including Buddhist, Hindu, Muslim, and Sikh.
-The RAF also has an honorary Jewish chaplain, Rabbi Malcolm Weisman, who holds the position of Senior Jewish Chaplain to HM Forces.
 In 2018, the first Sikh and Muslim military chaplains to join the British armed forces passed out from the Royal Air Force College Cranwell to join the RAF Chaplain's Branch.
+In November 2023 the Ministry of Defence announced the intent to recruit Non-Religious Pastoral Support Officers into Chaplaincy in order to reflect the changing demographics of the United Kingdom and HM Forces.